-tor table and extend from 3 GB to 4 GB.
+The kernel code and data segments are priveleged segments defined in the global descriptor table and extend from 3 GB to 4 GB.
 The swapper page directory (swapper_page_dir is set up so that logical addresses and physical addresses are identical in kernel space.